alecarraro/alecarraro-blog/_posts/2025-08-21-gsoc-project-with-juliareach.md

 1. the dynamics is known exactly,
 2. the dynamics is uncertain.

-For the uncertain case, assume that the we are unsure about one of the entries of $A$:
+For the uncertain case, assume that the we are unsure about one of the entries of $$A$$:

 $$
 A \in \begin{bmatrix} [-1.1, -0.9]  & -5 \\ 1 & -1 \end{bmatrix}.